Amal-H-Prasad/javascript-toggle-dark-mode/README.md

 # javascript-toggle-dark-mode
-This code implements a simple dark mode toggle using JavaScript, CSS, and HTML.
+This code implements a simple dark mode toggle using JavaScript, CSS, and HTML .